 We started raising Nigerian dwarf goats in 2002.
-I was familiar with the conservation list of the Livestock Conservancy, and I wanted all of our animals to come from that list because I wanted to help preserve rare breeds.
+I was familiar with the Conservation Priority List of the Livestock Conservancy, and I wanted all of our animals to come from that list because I wanted to help preserve rare breeds.
 The Nigerian and Oberhasli were the only two dairy goats on the list back then, so I didn’t have much to choose from.

 When I realized I needed to downsize after my daughters left home, there were two reasons that I kept the Nigerian dwarf goats and sold off the LaManchas.
 Size played a huge role in my decision to sell the LMs.
 Although they are the sweetest goats, we don’t always agree, and when there is a disagreement, it’s tough to win when the goat weighs almost as much as I do.

-I am able to pick up almost every Nigerian on the farm, if needed.
-And if I can’t, then my son or husband can.
+I am able to pick up almost every full-grown Nigerian dwarf goat on the farm, if needed.
+Female goats (does) weigh about 60 pounds with male goats (bucks and wethers) weighing about 70 pounds.
+And if I can’t lift them, then my son or husband can.
 They’ve even picked up a fully pregnant goat and put her in my car to take to the vet hospital for a c-section.

 Because of their small size, they can easily be transported in large or extra large dog crates, which fit in SUVs and mini-vans.
 My LMs were on the smaller side, so they could also fit into extra large crates, but some breeds would require the giant size, which is expensive and doesn’t fit inside most vehicles.